Collins & Little Collins Streets

-It can be hard to choose between going global or local, boulevard chic or laneway cool, but thanks to the twin strips of Collins St and its narrower sibling Little Collins St, you can explore it all.
+It can be hard to choose between global fashion or local labels, boulevard chic or laneway cool, but thanks to Collins Street and parallel sibling Little Collins Street, you've got the best of both worlds.

-It's time to add something local to your designer outfit, so veer out of the mainstream and into to Little Collins and Howey Place for haute couture and hip culture, and clothes by Melbourne's most interesting designers.
-Gents, find sartorial splendour in the menswear stores along the stretch between Swanston and Russell streets.
+Add something local to your designer outfit.
+Head to Little Collins Street and Howey Place for haute couture, hip culture, and clothes by Melbourne's most interesting designers.
+Gents will find sartorial splendour in stores along the stretch between Swanston and Russell streets.

-Look up to admire the 120-foot spire and decorated Gothic architecture of the historic Scots' Church, built by David Mitchell, father of Dame Nellie Melba, in the 1870s.
-Just a few doors west, discover fine and rare tomes dating as far back as the fifteenth century at Kay Craddock Antiquarian Bookseller.
+Look up to admire the Gothic architecture of historic Scots' Church, built by David Mitchell, father of Dame Nellie Melba, in the 1870s.
+Nearby, discover fine and rare books at Kay Craddock Antiquarian Bookseller.

-Keep your eyes out between shops for the hidden bars on Collins and Little Collins.
+Keep an eye out for the hidden bars on Collins and Little Collins.
 Have a G&T at the Gin Palace and keep the midnight oil burning at Bar Ampere.
-Munch on tostadas and tequila at Mamasita, taste the Thai at Magic Mountain Saloon and for late night revelry, catch a band at Boney.
+Try tostadas and tequila at Mamasita, taste Thai at Magic Mountain Saloon and catch a band at Cherry Bar.

 How to get there

-By tram: Any tram along Swanston and Elizabeth streets to Collins Street; the free City Circle Tram to the corner of Spring and Collins streets or the corner of Spencer and Collins streets.
+Walk one and half blocks north from Federation Square (about three minutes), or take any tram along Swanston and Elizabeth streets to Collins Street.
+Take the free City Circle Tram to the corner of Spring and Collins streets or the corner of Spencer and Collins streets.